Puppy bath time should be fun! But it’s something that new puppy parents often worry about.

 - Twice a year thereafter or as necessary

-Bear in mind that it probably won’t hurt your puppy if you never bathe them at all, but let’s explain the reasons for the schedule above
+But, bear in mind that it probably won’t hurt your puppy if you never bathe them at all.
+So why use the schedule above?

-I mentioned that there were some benefits to regular bathing, let’s look at those now.
+I mentioned before that there were some benefits to regular bathing, let’s look at those now.

-One of the benefits is to enable the puppy to get used to being bathed.
+One of the major benefits is to let the puppy to get used to being bathed.
 Let’s face it.
 He’s almost certainly going to need a bath at some point in his life.